neondatabase/neon/docs/rfcs/029-getpage-throttling.md

 Pageserver will implement starvation prevention, but not guaranteed fairness, among connections by using a fair semaphore.

-Regarding metrics / the internal GetPage latency SLO: we will measure the GetPage latency SLO _after_ the rate limiter and introduce a new metric to measure the amount of rate limiting, quantified by:
+Regarding metrics / the internal GetPage latency SLO: we will measure the GetPage latency SLO _after_ the throttler and introduce a new metric to measure the amount of throttling, quantified by:
 - histogram that records the tenants' observations of queue depth before they start waiting (one such histogram per pageserver)
 - histogram that records the tenants' observations of time spent waiting (one such histogram per pageserver)

 Further observability measures:
-- a WARN log message at frequency 1/min if the tenant/timeline/connection spent any time waiting for the rate limit;
+- a WARN log message at frequency 1/min if the tenant/timeline/connection was throttled in that last minute.
-  the message will identify the tenant/timeline/connection to allow correlation with compute logs/stats
+  The message will identify the tenant/timeline/connection to allow correlation with compute logs/stats.

 Rollout will happen as follows:
 - deploy 1: implementation + config: disabled by default, ability to enable it per tenant through tenant_conf